-All recommendations by the Graduate Council and decisions by the Graduate Dean relative to suspension of programs, or lifting of suspensions, shall be communicated to the Chair of the Senate Council for incorporation in the Senate Council Course/Program Actions.
+All recommendations by the Graduate Council and decisions by the Graduate Dean relative to suspension of programs, or lifting of suspensions, shall be communicated to the chair of the Senate Council for incorporation in the Senate Council Course/Program Actions.
 No later than the fifth year of any program suspension, the Graduate Council shall review the suspension and recommend to the Graduate Dean the reinstatement or termination of the programs.
+(SC transmittal: 19 March 1990)

 A decision to suspend a program on academic grounds may be appealed by the Director of Graduate Studies in the program.
 The appeal in all such cases shall be made, including justification, to the Provost for review.
-The Provost shall appoint a committee of Graduate Faculty members including a member of the Senate Council to function as an Appeals Committee to review the case.
-It shall limit its review to the materials submitted and to the procedures followed by the Graduate Council.
-The Provost shall discuss the recommendation of this Appeals Committee with the Graduate Dean and chair of the Senate Council and recommend final action to the President.
+The Provost shall appoint a committee of gGraduate fFaculty members including a member of the Senate Council to function as an Appeals Committee to review the case.
+In making the appointment, he/she shall consult with the Sr VP and Chancellor, University of Kentucky Medical Center for those programs based in departments in the Medical Center.
+They It shall limit their its review to the materials submitted and to the procedures followed by the Graduate Council.

+The Provost shall discuss the recommendation of the this Appeals Committee with the Graduate Dean and chair of the Senate Council (and the Sr VP and Chancellor, University of Kentucky Medical Center, for those programs based in departments in the Medical Center) and recommend final action to the President.

 If the Graduate Dean approves a recommendation by the Graduate Council to reinstate a program that has been suspended, the Graduate Dean shall submit this recommendation to the Graduate Faculty for review.
-If the Graduate Faculty concurs, it shall forward its recommendation through the Senate Council to the Senate for approval.
+If the Graduate Faculty concurs, it shall forward its recommendation through the Senate Council to the University\Senate for approval.
 (US:11/14/83)

-Any recommendation by the Graduate Council to the Graduate Dean to terminate a program, whether or not previously suspended, shall also be communicated to the Chair of the Senate Council.
-In accordance with SR 3.3.2, the Graduate Council (or the

-Graduate Dean if so determined by the Senate Council) shall be responsible for the exercise of the procedures prescribed in SR 3.3.2.1.B The Senate, which has the final authority for program termination (GR IV.C), if deciding to terminate the program, will report that decision to the President.
+Any recommendation by the Graduate Council to the Graduate Dean to terminate a program, whether or not previously suspended, shall also be communicated to the eChair of the Senate Council.
+In accordance with SR 3.3.2, the Graduate Council (or the Graduate Dean if so determined by the Senate Council) shall be responsible for the exercise of the procedures prescribed in SR 3.3.2.1.B If the Graduate Dean approves a recommendation to terminate a graduate program on academic grounds, he shall submit a recommendation for termination to the Graduate Faculty for review.
+If the Graduate Faculty concurs, it shall forward its recommendations through the Senate Council to the The University Senate, which shall have has the final authority for recommending for program such termination (GR IV.C), if deciding to terminate the program, will report that decision to the President.
 (US:11/8/76)